kaidez/kaidez.com/_drafts/2014-08-23-revlon-pro-brands.md

 <a name="modernizr-yepnope"></a>
 ### Modernizr &amp; yepnope
 *(Author's note: I may have written the code but Revlon owns it, so I can't just place it in files on a public GitHub repo.
-I'm going to be as descriptive about the code as I can...[tweet me any questions you may have](http://twitter.com/kaidez "kaidez on Twitter").*
+I'm going to be as descriptive about the code as I can...[tweet me any questions you may have about it](http://twitter.com/kaidez "kaidez on Twitter").*

 Sitecore loads a (slightly) different version of the site, depending on whether it loads on either a desktop or some sort of handheld.
 Each product image reacts to a jQuery-powered `mouseover` on desktops and a jQuery-powered `click` on handhelds.